trek-view/basecamp/_posts/2021-03-19-using-google-street-view-app.md

 <img class="img-fluid" src="/assets/images/blog/2021-03-19/mtpu-screenshot.jpg" alt="Map the Paths Uploader" title="Map the Paths Uploader" />

-There's a variety of other bits of software also available offering additional functionality over the Street View app for off-road photographers, including the [Map the Paths Uploader](https://www.mapthepaths.com/uploader).
+There is a variety of other bits of software also available offering additional functionality over the Street View app for off-road photographers wanting to upload their photos to Street View, including the [Map the Paths Uploader](https://www.mapthepaths.com/uploader).

-Stay tuned for a post next week comparing them...
+Stay tuned for a post next week comparing software to upload off-road images and videos to Google Street View...